xxrxhj/Pacific-Northwest-View/README.md

 # data-cleaning

-Situated in the Pacific Northwest, Vancouver BC is known for its Mediterranean climate, which sees rainy winter/spring and temperate summer.
+Situated in the Pacific Northwest, Vancouver BC is known for its Mediterranean climate with rainy winter/spring and temperate summer.

 As a wine-enthusiast, I was fascinated by the degree of weather fluctation attributable to quality grapes.